How to Start a Catering Business

 Before Starting Your Business

 Like any business venture, it takes a certain level of experience to successfully execute a start-up.
 Catering is no different.
-Before you tackle weddings and other large venues, it's important to test your foodservice set up at smaller event.
+Before you tackle weddings and other large venues, it's important to purchase all the proper chef supplies to execute a smooth service.
+It's also a good idea to test your foodservice set up at smaller event.
 It can be as simple as hosting a family reunion or church picnic.
 We suggest the following:

 - Work for a caterer prior to opening your own business.